 So here are some hints and tips to make your journey a little less for increased security checks before you board the plane, possible lengthy transfers to the port once you have arrived at your destination and then checking in for the cruise!

 - Fly direct whenever possible.
 I know this isn’t always practical, but if you can, this does reduce the possibility of your checked baggage missing your onward connection due to delays in arriving at your changeover airport.
 In most cases, even with a reduced connection time, you’ll board your next flight, but your bags may not!

 - Make your checked bags easy to identify.
-If possible, use bags that are perhaps an unusual colour, think of how many bags look the same going around on that baggage belt – black!
-Perhaps use a coloured strap that has a TSA approved combination lock, there are so many available online or in stores for a reasonable price.
-Or put a sticker on your bag that makes it stand out and be easily recognisable to others that it is NOT theirs!
+If possible, use bags that are perhaps an unusual color, think of how many bags look the same going around on that baggage belt – black!
+Perhaps use a colored strap that has a TSA-approved combination lock, there are so many available online or in stores for a reasonable price.
+Or put a sticker on your bag that makes it stand out and be easily recognizable to others that it is NOT theirs!
 As implied above, it’s not the airline that always mislays your bag, but someone picks it up in error from the carousel thinking it is theirs.
 So, before you know it, it’s on the way out of the building.
 True story, this did happen to me many years ago after a 26-hour journey to Australia on my own!
-It was tracked down when the person realised their mistake, but it still took another 2 days to get it back to me!
+It was tracked down when the person realized their mistake, but it still took another 2 days to get it back to me!
 But at least I was in Sydney, not sailing off into the sunset with a cocktail in hand!